 A principal authority or authority administrator will need to send you an authorisation code to become an authorised user, allowing you to act on behalf of a business when using government online services.

 You'll need a digital identity such as myGovID to log in to RAM.

 Accept or decline an authorisation code

-When you receive an authorisation code, you will be provided with a summary of the authorisation and a declaration to accept or decline.
-You have seven days to accept and enter the authorisation code in RAM.
+You'll receive an authorisation code and a summary of the authorisation request via email.
+Log in to RAM to accept or decline the request.
+You have seven days before the code expires.

-Once accepted, you are able to act on behalf of the business when using government online services based on the level of access you have been authorised.
-You will have been authorised with either:
+Once accepted, you can act on behalf of the business when accessing government online services.
+The actions you can perform are based on the level of access you've been given.
+This is either:

-- Full access to all online services offered by the government agency
+- Full access to selected government online services

-If a code has expired or is not working, the principal authority or authorisation administrator will need to re-issue you a new code.
+If your authorisation code has expired or is not working, contact the principal authority or authorisation administrator to re-issue a code.

-If the business (principal authority) has nominated you as an authorisation administrator, you will be able to set up authorisations for others.
+If the business (principal authority) has nominated you as an authorisation administrator, you'll be able to create authorisations for others.